-- Whole School Collective Worship during two assemblies each week - daily class Collective Worship (Mondays, Wednesdays & Thursdays, when there is no Whole School assembly) - Circle-Time, PSHE and SMSC cross-curricular opportunities, including the promotion of British Values and the children's rights, embedded through the Rights Respecting Schools Award.
+- Whole School Collective Worship during one assembly each week, one assembly and one celebration. - Class Collective Worship on the days there is no assembly.
+Mon/Wed/Thurs - Circle-Time, PSHE and SMSC cross-curricular opportunities, including the promotion of British Values and the children's rRights, embedded through the Rights -Respecting Schools Award.